GoldenStack/trove/README.md

 ### Generation
-Actual loot generation is fairly simple - you just need to call `LootTable#generate(LootContext)`.
+Actual loot generation is fairly simple - you just need to call `LootTable#generate(LootContext, Consumer<Object>)`.
+The consumer can be a `LootProcessor` if that makes it easier.

 Importantly, if you want some of the vanilla features that aren't implemented here, you should implement the `VanillaInterface` interface and pass it in as a key to your context.
 A partial implementation of it that doesn't throw any exceptions is `FallbackVanillaInterface`.
 You may also have to implement some type serializers.

 Here's an example that uses the `tableRegistry` variable from the last code snippet:
 ``` java
 LootTable table = tableRegistry.getTable(NamespaceID.from("minecraft:blocks/stone"));